 “California is one of the biggest users of greenhouses in the country — if not the biggest, and it will only get bigger,” said Carter, citing as two drivers the California drought and increased demand for organic produce.

-In hotter regions, like California’s Central Valley, cooling becomes an issue.
-Growers use swamp coolers and blinds to block the sunlight.
+To build their pink solar greenhouse, UC Riverside engineering groups pitched in, donating lithium ions.
+They want to see if the greenhouse can handle the often withering conditions (up to 140 degrees Fahrenheit sans cooling in a greenhouse in Southern California) without adding extra panels.
 Here again, the color of the panels is helpful.
 Not only do the panels provide electricity to power swamp coolers, but the colored shading of the panels keeps greenhouses cooler and can eliminate the need for blinds.

 Green innovation grows at UC